 Plastic air ducts - designed for a lifespan of at least 20 years

-Wind turbines actually are unmanned factories that have to produce power 24/7, without interruption.
+Wind turbines should be seen as unmanned factories that have to produce power 24/7, without interruption.
 These turbines are also often located in places that are difficult to reach.
 At sea, for example.
-That is why components used in wind turbines must last a long time and function fault-free.
+That is why components including airflow components used in wind turbines must last a long time and function fault-free.
 Rotomoulded polyethylene air ducts are ideally suited for this application.
 The material is virtually stress-free and indestructible, due to its toughness.
 It is resistant to impact load and vibrations, and extremely low temperatures down to -40 degrees Celsius.
 In addition, rotationally moulded polyethylene has a very good chemical resistance.
 It can withstand salt water very well (important for applications at sea) and it is ozone resistant (ozone is released during power generation).
 It is also very resistant to oils and greases.

 The rotational moulding process is suitable for making hollow or double-walled products from approximately 10 cm3 to a volume of approximately 10,000 litres (products with a diagonal of approximately 5 metres).
 No pressure is used during the rotational moulding process, which means that very large moulds can be made at relatively low costs.
 A mould does not necessarily have to be two-part, but can consist of several parts, which means that very complex products, such as plastic air duct, can be designed, which are cast in one piece, whereby the available space in the nacelle of the wind turbine is optimally used.
 In addition, metal threaded inserts can be placed in the mould in advance.
 They are then cast along, so that threaded fasteners are solid in the product.
 Rotovia has several processing robots so that holes and recesses can be milled.